hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_cluster.html.markdown

 Manages an Arc Kubernetes Cluster.

--> **Note:** To connect an existing Kubernetes cluster to Azure Arc, besides creating an Arc Kubernetes Cluster in Azure, Azure Arc agents are also needed to deploy in the Kubernetes cluster.
-For more details refer to [Deploy agents to your cluster](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-agent-overview#deploy-agents-to-your-cluster).
+-> **Note:** Installing and configuring the Azure Arc Agent on your Kubernetes Cluster to establish connectivity is outside the scope of this document.
+For more details refer to [Deploy agents to your cluster](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-agent-overview#deploy-agents-to-your-cluster) and [Connect an existing Kubernetes Cluster](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli#connect-an-existing-kubernetes-cluster).
+If you encounter issues connecting your Kubernetes Cluster to Azure Arc, we'd recommend opening a ticket with Microsoft Support.

 ## Example Usage